applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 **Context**

-We need to define IAM Session Broker components by describing requirements on technical level.
+We need to define IAM Session Broker components based on the technical flow.

 **Decision**